greatmerlin/DSandAlgo/README.md

 ## Licence

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/greatmerlin/DSandAlgo/blob/master/LICENSE.md)file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/greatmerlin/DSandAlgo/blob/master/LICENSE.md) file for details